sidunrealde/ProjectDawn/README.md

 This is Project dawn build v0.0.1

 You need dependencies to make this package work.

-1 .
-I have removed most of the Megascans assets I used.
+- I have removed most of the Megascans assets I used.
 You can replace the assets in the blueprints.
-2 .
-I would need a VRM4U plugin to make the Vroid characters work.
+- I would need a VRM4U plugin to make the Vroid characters work.
-3 .
-Some NPC Textures were not updated in the current build especially the animal pack you might need to redownload those assets.
+- Some NPC Textures were not updated in the current build especially the animal pack you might need to redownload those assets.
-4 .
-In addition the following asset packs are not included.
+- In addition the following asset packs are not included.
-    a .
-Infinity blade/fx/bladeEffects/Assets/warriors
+--    Infinity blade/fx/bladeEffects/Assets/warriors
     b .
 Animal variety pack
     c .
 European Beech/Hornbeam
     d .
 LowPoly Viking World